MetaTT: A Global Tensor-Train Adapter for Parameter-Efficient Fine-Tuning: Experiments

-The modular architecture of MetaTT adapters allows for the inclusion of an extra tensor core capable of capturing task dependent features by simply assigning a low-rank rank-$3$ tensor along the TT chain.
+The modular architecture of TT based adapters allows for the inclusion of an extra tensor core capable of capturing task dependent features by simply assigning a low-rank rank-$3$ tensor along the TT chain.
 We explore this modification of the architecture by adding an extra core on MetaTT-4D placed at the middle of the TT, so that the ordering becomes $(D,L,T,M,D)$ where $T$ is the number of tasks on which the model is trained.
 We specifically choose this for symmetry of the tensor cores and not necessarily any particular reason.
-We compare this adapter, henceforth named as MetaTT-(4+1)D, against two baselines -- a single LoRA adapter for all tasks and a MetaTT-4D adapter (which can be seen as a MetaTT-(4+1)D with the task dependent core frozen and set to identity).
+We compare this adapter, henceforth named as MetaTT-(4+1)D, against four baselines -- a single LoRA adapter for all tasks and a MetaTT-4D adapter (which can be seen as a MetaTT-(4+1)D with the task dependent core frozen and set to identity), MTL-LoRA, and MoE-LoRA.
+Note that MetaTT-(4+1)D requires the task identity to be known at both training and inference time, since each sample's task label $t$ selects the corresponding slice $\mathcal{G}_T[t]$.
+This is a key difference from MoE-LoRA, which learns a routing gate and does not require explicit task labels at inference.
+However, in many practical MTL scenarios (e.g., serving multiple known downstream tasks), the task label is generally available.

-In the context of multi-task fine-tuning, we distinguish between the following two approaches: \begin{itemize} \item \textbf{Sequential Learning.} This approach involves first fine-tuning a model on a specific task, transferring the adapter to a new task for further fine-tuning, and then transferring the adapter back to the original task.
+In the context of MTL, we distinguish between the following two approaches: \begin{itemize} \item \textbf{Sequential Learning.} This approach involves first fine-tuning a model on a specific task, transferring the adapter to a new task for further fine-tuning, and then transferring the adapter back to the original task.
 The core idea is to leverage the features learned from the second task to enhance performance on the first task.
 However, a significant challenge with sequential learning is the risk of catastrophic forgetting or training interference, where the model may lose previously acquired knowledge or experience negative interactions between tasks, respectively.
-These issues has been extensively studied and documented in the literature (see e.g., \cite{zhang2024slca++}) and aligns with our observations.
+These issues have been extensively studied and documented in the literature (see e.g., \cite{zhang2024slca++}) and aligns with our observations.

 \item\textbf{Joint Training.} Alternatively, joint training aims to minimize a composite loss function that aggregates losses from multiple tasks at each epoch, i.e., the model is trained with the loss function $\mathcal{L}=\sum_{k=1}^{T} \mathcal{L}_k $, where $\mathcal{L}_k$ is the loss function for $k$\textsuperscript{th} task. \end{itemize}